-Communities can work towards Plastic Free Community status by raising awareness of the need to reduce single-use plastic use through events.
-They can work with local businesses and other community influencers such as churches or schools, to reduce dependence on single-use plastics and encourage the use of alternatives.
+Communities can work towards Plastic Free Community status by raising awareness of the need to reduce the use of single-use plastic through events.
+They can work with local businesses and other community influencers such as churches or schools to reduce dependence on single-use plastics and encourage the use of alternatives.

 We and our individual members therefore commit to supporting, encouraging and promoting the work of community groups and parishes who wish to join this growing network of UK Plastic Free Communities.

-Communities and organisations willing to establish a Plastic Free Community should get further online advice and guidance from Surfers Against Sewage.
+Communities and organisations willing to establish a Plastic Free Community should get further advice and guidance online from the Surfers Against Sewage Facebook page.
 You can use this statement of support from us as part of your application to establish a Plastic Free Community.
 You may also wish to set up a Refill scheme in your community, encouraging local businesses to offer free tap water refills to reduce single-use plastic bottle waste.
 You can get advice and support from Refill.

 We have produced a Waste-Less Event Guide [PDF, 0.5MB] for community event organisers to help navigate the options and tools available to reduce single-use plastics and other waste generated by small events.